ℹ️Glossary

 Bilan Carbone®

-The term Bilan Carbone® refers to the method developed by ADEME and the Association for Low Carbon Transition (ABC), which provides the definition and implementation of a progress approach for GHG evaluation and reduction for organisations.
-The term Bilan Carbone® also refers to the spreadsheets distributed by ABC, which enable the necessary calculations, and the associated user manuals.
+The term Bilan Carbone® denotes the method developed by ADEME, French Public Agency for Ecological Transition and the Association for Low Carbon Transition (ABC), which proposes the definition and implementation of a progress approach regarding GHGs, the evaluation and reduction of GHGs for organisations.
+The term Bilan Carbone® also denotes the spreadsheets distributed by ABC, which enable the necessary calculations and the associated user manuals.

-The Bilan Carbone® adheres to the following principles:
+The Bilan Carbone® complies with the following principles:

 Low-carbon strategy: the approach seeks to add a mitigation dimension to the organisation’s strategy.

-Long-term vision: the approach contributes to defining the organisation's long-term low-carbon transition vision.
+Long-term vision: the approach contributes to defining a low-carbon transition vision for the organisation in the long term.

 Anticipation: the approach encourages anticipating upcoming changes.

-Pragmatism: the approach requires to remaining pragmatic regarding the results obtained, which are not always those anticipated beforehand.
+Pragmatism: the approach requires to remaining pragmatic with respect to the results obtained, which are not always those anticipated beforehand.

-Coherence: the approach is consistent with current challenges, i.e. with national and international strategies to combat climate change (National Low Carbon Strategy, Paris Agreement, ...), and fosters the emergence of a low-carbon society.
+Coherence: the approach is coherent with current issues, i.e. with national and international strategies to combat climate change (National Low Carbon Strategy, Paris Agreement, ...), and promotes the emergence of a low-carbon society.

 Accuracy: the biases and uncertainties inherent to the approach are quantified and reduced as much as possible.